-Table 1 outlines how the SEM specific student outcomes are integrated into the typical three-year assessment cycle for the other engineering disciplines at Oregon Tech.
-For the three-year cycle of the particular primary major discipline, please refer to be corresponding Assessment report for that particular discipline.
-In the table, year 1 corresponds to the 2014-15 assessment period (from Spring 2014 to Winter 2015).
-Since the SEM dual major is expected to be launched in Fall 2014, it is expected that the amount of data collected in the first year or two may be limited (due to initial low enrollment numbers associated with a new program launch).
+Table 1 outlines how the SEM specific student outcomes are integrated into the typical assessment cycle for the other engineering disciplines at Oregon Tech.
+For each cycle of the particular primary major discipline, please refer to the corresponding Assessment report for that particular discipline.